JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_02/loops.md

 i = 3
 ```

-Another useful feature is to skip elements done by the `continue` keyword.
+Another useful feature is to skip elements using the `continue` keyword.
 The following code prints all even numbers from 1 to 10.

 ```jldoctest
 julia> for i in 1:10